DATMedia/push-from-dotnet-to-html5/README.md

 # push-from-dotnet-to-html5
 Example of push notifications sent to html5 subscribers

-This is a variation of the example published by ondrej uzovic here: http://eneter.blogspot.de/2014/05/html5-real-time-push-notifications-from.html
+This is a variation of the example published by Ondrej Uzovic here: http://eneter.blogspot.de/2014/05/html5-real-time-push-notifications-from.html

 It demonstrates how a chrome application can subscribe to push notifications from the server using the eneter framework.